SouthwestCCDC/2020-swccdc-warmup/README.md

 - execute `VBoxManage modifyvm "opennebula-frontend" --natpf1 "sunstone,tcp,127.0.0.1,9869,,9869"`
 - execute `VBoxManage modifyvm "opennebula-frontend" --natpf1 "sunstone-ssh,tcp,127.0.0.1,8022,,22"`
 - execute `VBoxManage modifyvm "opennebula-hypervisor" --natpf1 "hypervisor-ssh,tcp,127.0.0.1,9022,,22"`
+- execute `VBoxManage modifyvm "opennebula-hypervisor" --natpf1 "router-ssh,tcp,127.0.0.1,10022,10.0.2.200,22"`
 - boot `opennebula-frontend`
 - boot `opennebula-hypervisor`
-- open a browser and browse to http://127.0.0.1:8996
+- open a browser and browse to http://127.0.0.1:8996 and login
+  - register your computer's ssh public key with opennebula
+    - to do this select your user name toward the top right of the browser window then select settings
+    - select the auth button
+    - select the edit button in the "Public SSH Key" section of the page
+    - paste your public key
+    - all future VMs provisioned by your user will allow ssh authentication for `root` using your public key
-  - create a virtual router by creating a new vm from the `Service VNF` template
+  - create a virtual router by creating a new vm from the `Service VNF` template named `test-router`
     - enable dns server
       - listen on eth1
     - enable nat